Locations:

 “Not everybody is in the richest quintile.
 Americans span from low to middle to high income brackets,” he says.
 “Those patients in the lower income bracket do, unfortunately, have a higher tendency toward complicated pregnancies.
 From this standpoint, aspirin can help us reduce those risks.”

-Reducing complications for at-risk populations is part of Cleveland Clinic’s larger mission to eliminate disparities in women’s health.
+Reducing complications for at-risk populations is part of Cleveland Clinic’s larger mission in women’s health.

 “Our maternal-fetal medicine and obstetrics service is expanding access,” says Dr. Malshe.
 “One physician can’t do it on their own, but together we can change the community outlook.”
 For instance, Cleveland Clinic recently began offering contraceptive clinics on Saturdays at seven locations throughout Northeast Ohio to reach more patients.
 “A good portion of complicated pregnancies, where preterm delivery or preeclampsia is part of the equation, were not intended pregnancies,” says Dr. Malshe.
 “Sometimes it comes down to not having contraception counseling.
-So, by offering services at the very beginning as opposed to midway through a pregnancy, we can help drive down disparities.”
+So, by offering services at the very beginning as opposed to midway through a pregnancy, we can help address differences in health outcomes.”

 Advertisement